TobbyEchonga/EarthquakeMonitoring/README.md

 * Upload the file
 ```
-Unzip the file into the folder to where visual studio projects are
+Unzip to the folder to where visual studio projects are
 ```

 * Edit directory
 ```
-Edit the directory to the database inorder to locate your file
+Edit the location to the db inorder to locate your file
 ```

 ## Contributing